-Who would have known that even The Queen was partial to panto and had even taken to the stage herself on more than one occassion.
-Back in 1941, the then Princess Elizabeth also starred in a school pantomime production of Cinderella playing the part of Prince Florizel.
+Who would have known that even our late Queen was partial to panto and had even taken to the stage herself on more than one occasion.
+Back in 1941, the then Princess Elizabeth, starred in a school pantomime production of Cinderella playing the part of Prince Florizel.
 The role of Cinderella went to her younger sister, Princess Margaret.

 The following year in 1942 the royal duo were back on stage once more, this time in Aladdin